-What is the Uniform Child Custody Jurisdiction and Enforcement Act?
+What is the Uniform Child Custody Jurisdiction and Enforcement Act in Arizona?

 The Uniform Child Custody Jurisdiction and Enforcement Act (i.e., “UCCJEA”) is a series of statutes in Arizona that determines whether an Arizona judge may either issue child custody orders or modify child custody orders issued in another state.
 The purpose of the UCCJEA is to protect against the risk of more than one state issuing different child custody orders.
 As you can imagine, different child custody orders would pose significant problems for parents and their children.